Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Multipartite absolute separability

-Interestingly, for $N=3$ symmetric qubits, some AS states lie outside the region given by Eq.~\eqref{eq:SAS3QUBITS}, as recently reported \cite{serrano-ensastiga_maximum_2023}.
-Nevertheless, our analytical linear expression includes all known, to date, analytical criteria \cite{bohnet-waldraff_absolutely_2017}, and provides the best existing bound for SAS for this specific set of states.
+Interestingly, for $N=3$ symmetric qubits, some SAS states, found numerically, lie outside the region given by Eq.~\eqref{eq:SAS3QUBITS}, as recently reported in~\cite{serrano-ensastiga_maximum_2023}.
+Nevertheless, our analytical linear expression includes all known, to date, analytical criteria \cite{serrano-ensastiga_absolute-separability_2024, bohnet-waldraff_absolutely_2017}.
 In Figure~\ref{fig:SimetricComparison}, we display the known conditions that detect SAS states, together with those derived in this work.
-As it can be seen, the volume of SAS-states detected with our conditions represents a notable improvement. \\
+As it can be seen, the volume of SAS states detected with our conditions represents a notable improvement. \\

-Regarding SAP (symmetric absolute PPT), let us recall that in the symmetric subspaces $S(\mathbb C^d \otimes\mathbb C^d)$ for $d=2,3$, PPT is a sufficient condition for separability, and thus SAS is equivalent to SAP in such cases.
+For higher dimensional cases, we will focus on the SAP (symmetric absolute PPT) set of states.
+Let us recall that in the symmetric subspaces $S((\mathbb C^2)^{\otimes N})$ for $N=2,3$, PPT is a sufficient condition for separability, and thus SAS is equivalent to SAP in such cases.
 In what follows, we derive new bounds to certify SAP for the general $N-$qudit symmetric spaces with respect to any bipartitation.
-The specific case of SAP for bipartite qudit systems, i.e. $N=2$, has been completely characterized by a series of matrix inequalities on the eigenvalues of such systems \cite{champagne_spectral_2022}.
-However, the number of such matrices grows fast with the local dimension $d$.
-Thus, the conditions we present here are much more practical.
+Very recently, some counterexamples for the presumed equivalence between the SAS and SAP sets of states have been found numerically for $N=5,7,9$ in qubit systems \cite{louvet_equivalence_2024}.
+Nevertheless, the SAP set of states has only been characterized for the specific case of bipartite qudit systems, i.e., $N=2$, via a set of LMI on the eigenvalues of such systems \cite{champagne_spectral_2022}.
+However, the number of such inequalities grows with the local dimension $d$ as $(d(d+1)/2)!$ becoming intractable already for $d=5$.
+Here, we present new conditions valid for arbitrary dimensions and number of parties $d, N$, which are much more practical.